Jyoti-S-Shukla/Requirements_disambiguation/README.md

 Stage II — Document-Level Resolution (RAG): The source SRS document is indexed in a vector store (ChromaDB with BAAI/bge-large-en-v1.5 embeddings).
 Probing questions from Stage I are answered using retrieved document chunks, resolving ambiguities that are clarifiable from within the document itself.
 Requirements successfully resolved here exit the pipeline with a QA pair explanation.
 Stage III — Multi-Label Classification and Interpretation: Requirements unresolved by RAG are classified into one or more ambiguity types — lexical, semantic, syntactic, or vagueness — and three ranked alternative interpretations are generated, from most to least plausible.
 This gives analysts a structured, actionable set of resolutions to work from.
 Each stage is validated using an LLM-as-a-Judge paradigm, eliminating dependence on annotated training data.
+The codes for each module are present in the repository.

 **Key results**
 Evaluated on 800 requirements from 56 SRS documents drawn from the PURE dataset